srp33/ExpressionAble/shapeshifter/README.md

 Begin by adding a new file to ShapeShifter/shapeshifter/files.
 The file name should be all lowercase and indicate the file type you are supporting.
 For example, if I were creating a class for supporting the ARFF format, I would name my file arfffile.py.
-All ShapeShifter-supported file types are associated with a class that inherits from SSFile.SSFile.
+All ShapeShifter-supported file types are associated with a class that inherits from SSFile.
 Make sure the class you are building properly inherits from SSFile.
 For example, If I were writing a class to support the ARFF file type, my class declaration would look like this:
 ```python